-This randomized, double-blind, two-parallelarms clinical trial was conducted among pregnant women admitted for cesarean surgery in educational hospitals affiliated with Mashhad University of Medical Sciences, Mashhad, Iran between February and August 2022 (registered as IRCT20211013052753N1 at IRCT.ir).
+This randomized, double-blind, two-parallelarms clinical trial was conducted among pregnant women admitted for cesarean surgery in educational hospitals associated with Mashhad University of Medical Sciences between February and August 2022 (registered as IRCT20211013052753N1 at IRCT.ir).
+The study procedure was approved by the Ethics Committee of Mashhad University of Medical Sciences (ethical code.
+IR.MUMS.MEDICAL.REC.1400.119).

-A total of 80 pregnant women, who were candidates for elective C/S according to the criteria of American Society of Anesthesiologists (ASA) class I, were involved in this study (Figure 1).
+A total of 80 pregnant women were candidates for elective C/S with the American Society of Anesthesiologists (ASA) class I were involved in this study (Figure 1).
+A convenience method was employed for the sampling.
 Inclusion criteria included pregnant women over 18 years of age who were candidates for C/S, consented to participate in the study, did not have drug allergies or experienced incidents during the C/S such as severe bleeding that required blood transfusion, no contraindications for spinal anesthesia, no head trauma history, no addiction, no use of psychiatric drugs and painkillers, no hallucinations, no delirium, no history of seizure, hypertension, intracranial bleeding, and no sensitivity to ketamine.
 Unwillingness to continue the study was the exclusion criterion.

-A sample size of 40 participants in each group was calculated according to the mean difference in painkiller dose used in pregnant women receiving ketamine compared with controls $(54.17\pm12.86 \text{ and } 74.44\pm33.82, \text{ respectively})$ according to the study by Behdad et al. (14) using $\alpha$ =0.05 and $\beta$ =0.1 and 10% drop out.
-The participants were selected using convenience sampling and assigned to two intervention (40) and control (40) groups through random allocation.
+A sample size of 40 participants in each group was calculated according to the mean difference in painkiller dose used in pregnant women receiving ketamine compared with controls (54.17 \pm 12.86 and 74.44 \pm 33.82, respectively) according to the Behdad study (14) using α =0.05 and β =0.1 and 10% drop out.

 In this double-blind randomized clinical trial, both participants and outcome assessors were blinded.
 Block randomization was performed using a computer-generated sequence, and allocation concealment was achieved through sealed envelopes.
-The intervention group underwent an intravenous injection of 0.5 mg/kg ketamine (Rotexmadica; Germany) along with 0.02 midazolam (Aburaihan mg/kg Pharmaceutical Co., Tehran, Iran) in a 2 ml syringe, while the control group received only 0.02 mg/kg midazolam in the same syringes. the During the C/S, anesthesiologist administered midazolam with or without ketamine to the participants after umbilical cord clamping based on random numbers generated by a table.
+The intervention group underwent an intravenous injection of 0.5 mg/kg ketamine (Rotexmadica; Germany) along with 0.02 mg/kg midazolam (Aburaihan Pharmaceutical Co., Tehran, Iran) in a 2 ml syringe, while the control group received only 0.02 mg/kg midazolam in the same syringes.
+All participants provided informed consent before their inclusion in the study.
+During the C/S, the anesthesiologist administered midazolam with or without ketamine to the participants after umbilical cord clamping based on random numbers generated by a table.
 To perform spinal anesthesia, bupivacaine 0.5% (Mylan S.A.S., France) was injected in either midline or paramedian orientation at the L2-L3 or L3-L4 intervertebral spaces using spinal needles while the participant was in a sitting position.
 Standard anesthesia monitoring was performed for all participants throughout the operation.
 The tools used in the research include the demographic information form, which includes nine questions, and the Visual Analogue Scale (VAS).
 Pain scores were measured using the VAS at 0, 6, 12, and 24 hours after delivery, with the VAS being a 10-cm line where 0 indicates "no pain" and 10 indicates "worst possible pain".
 The validity and reliability of VAS were documented in previous studies (15).
 Throughout the study, the interviewer consistently employed a standardized set of instructions to assess and score VAS.
 Apgar scores for newborns were measured in the first and fifth minutes after birth.
+Data was analyzed using SPSS version 16 (SPSS

 Data was analyzed using SPSS version 16 (SPSS Inc., Chicago, Illinois, United States).
 Mean± standard deviation (SD) was used to present quantitative variables, while qualitative variables were expressed in percentage form.
-The association of qualitative variables was Effect of ketamine in reducing the need for painkillers after anesthesia in caesarian section assessed by the Fisher exact test, or Chi-square.
+The association of qualitative variables was assessed by the Fisher exact test, or Chi-square.
 Quantitative variables were compared via an independent-sample T-test.
-The pain score at different time points was compared using a repeated measure ANOVA test.
+The pain score at JMRH different time points was compared using a repeated measure ANOVA test.
 A p-value lower than 0.05 was considered statistically significant.